KgaogeloMangwa/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that prints putchar
+a function that prints the alphabet in lower case